mage-one-com/qps/README.md

 # Quick Protection System (QPS)

-QPS is a little request inspection module for Magento 1 stores.
+QPS is a request inspection module for Magento 1 stores.
 It receives its configuration via the API of https://mage-one.com/.

-#Important
+# Important

-The cron job needs to run or the rules will not be updated.
+The Magento cron job needs to run in order to obtain updated rule sets.

-# Installation
+# Install
 ## with composer

 1. Add the repository with the module: